marcozardo/patterns/fabric/Antimony_Converter/system.md

     // Rate Rules:
     S1' =  V1*(1 - S1)/(K1 + (1 - S1)) - V2*S1/(K2 + S1);

+  There are several ways to define model elements that change over time in Antimony:

+  - **Assignment rules**: in `// Assignment Rules` section.

+    Define a variable that is continuously calculated from other variables. by using `:=` symbol.

+    Example:

+        // Assignment Rules:
+        voltage_scaled := voltage / 1000;

+  - **Rate rules**: in `// Rate Rules` section.

+    Describe how a variable changes in time defining the variable name with the `'` symbol.
+    Remember to initialize the starting value (in the `// Variable initializations` section).

+    Example:

+        // Rate Rules:
+        V' = (I_app - I_leak) / C_m  # the variable V with the apostrophe, as expalined before.

+        // Variable initializations:
+        V' = -60

+  - **Piecewise assignment**: in `// Assignment Rules` section.

+    Define a variable whose value depends on time intervals or conditions using the `piecewise` keyword.

+    Example:

+        model \*path()

+        /* the piecewise call will return 5 if time > 20, else 8 if S2 < 100, else 15 in other condition. */

+          // Assignment Rules:
+          k1 := piecewise(5, time > 20, 8, S2 < 100, 15);

+        end

   Events indicate discontinuities in model simulations: when a certain conditions turns out, it is expressed with an "event" that change the statements of one or more symbols.

   If it is the case, **define an event inside the proper section**: `// Events:`, then declare the name of the event and declare it by the keyword "at".
 As before, close the event declaration with a semicolon.